ckkissane/micrograd-tensor/README.md

 Extension of Karpathy's [micrograd](https://github.com/karpathy/micrograd).

-Check out the mnist example notebooks to see it in action.
+Check out the example notebooks to see it in action.